 Short-term Care: ER Visits

-This is a measure of the number of times residents are sent to the emergency room per 1,000 days of short-term care.
-Staying out of the emergency room is one way to gauge patient well-being during rehabilitation.
+This indicates the number of times residents are sent to the emergency room per thousand days of short-term care.
+There is generally a correlation between fewer emergency room visits and the quality of care.

 Short-term Care: Facilitates Functional Improvement

-Measures the percent of short-term stay patients who saw functional improvements, such as with activities of daily living.
-Some believe that this is a measure of a nursing home's rehabilitation performance.
+This is a measure of the percentage of short-term care patients that experienced functional improvements, such as with activities of daily living.
+Many believe that this is a reasonable measure of a nursing home's rehabilitation services.